 How to do it: Schedule a meeting with your manager to express your interest in a marketing promotion and present your action plan.
 Then pre-schedule progress follow-ups (quarterly) so that you can share your progress with your manager.

-Make your boss obsolete
+Step 4: Make your boss obsolete.

 It sounds counterintuitive, but making your boss’s job obsolete is the best way to get promoted.
 You aren’t putting your supervisor out of a job but making their job easier.
-They should focus on big picture goals and trust in your work.
+They should focus on big-picture goals and trust in your work.

-Improve your communication and presentation skills
+Step 5: Improve your communication and presentation skills.

 How to do it: Read books, blogs, or watch videos on public speaking to improve your communication skills.
 Take a free course to prepare you for delivering effective presentations.
 Investing in your education now will enable you to be a better leader.

-Uncover insights or bring in revenue
+Step 6: Uncover insights or bring in revenue.

 Data is vital to providing marketing professionals with the insight to set their companies up for success.
-To get promoted, you need to demonstrate strong performance, show measurable results and achieve goals.
+To get promoted, you must demonstrate strong performance, show measurable results and achieve goals.
 Uncovering new insights can look like many things – maybe you find a new profitable audience segment or develop a plan to increase social media engagement by 15%.

 How to do this?
 Determine a goal that would improve revenue, grow your audience or build your thought leadership presence.
 Then take the initiative to set up a brainstorming meeting (with your team!) and develop a strategy to reach this goal.
-Once your supervisor approves the project, make sure to be vocal about taking the lead to execute it and keep your team motivated.
+Once your supervisor approves the project, be vocal about taking the lead to execute it and keep your team motivated.
 Suppose the project is a social media campaign to grow your audience.
 Make sure to work out a way to measure the campaign’s success.
-For example, you should use metrics like reach, volume, amplification, and exposure if you want to measure awareness.
+For example, you should use metrics like reach, volume, amplification, and exposure to measure awareness.
 Tools like Google Analytics, Amplitude, or Hootesuite can capture the metrics.
 Still, it’s up to you to monitor and build a report showing you have reached your goal.

-Launching Your Digital Marketing Career with Pathstream
+Launch your Digital Marketing career with Pathstream

 - build a strong marketing foundation